CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 ##### 1. Count vectorization

-Count vectorization was conducted using the class build_count_vectors method, which collected the clean files from S3 and fitted a scikit-learn CountVectorizer model to the text.
+Count vectorization was conducted using the build_count_vectors class method, which collected the clean files from S3 and fitted a scikit-learn CountVectorizer model to the text.
 The parameters of the model included the consideration of both unigrams and bigrams, a maximum of 40,000 features, and a frequency filter of (min_df=20, max_df=0.5).
-By applying these parameters, signal words and two word phrases were considered in the count.
+By applying these parameters, signal words and two word phrases were considered in the count vectors.
 The model’s features did not exceed an exorbitant number of features.
 Only words of moderate frequency were considered as overly frequent and overly rare words were not considered from the corpus.
 As a result, sparse documents–term matrix and vocabulary mapping were added to the amazon_vectors/countvectorizer/S3 subfolder as vectors.npz and vocab.json.

 ##### 2. Term Frequency–Inverse Document Frequency Vectorization

-Term Frequency-Inverse Document Frequency vectorization was conducted using the build_tfidf_vectors class method which used the same document stream, token pattern, stopwords, ngram_range, and frequency thresholds as the count vectorization model.
+Term Frequency-Inverse Document Frequency vectorization was conducted using the build_tfidf_vectors class method, which used the same document stream, token pattern, stopwords, ngram_range, and frequency thresholds as the count vectorization model.
 This step produced a sparse matrix of TF–IDF weights instead of raw counts.
 As a result, count vectors, the matrix and the vocabulary were then uploaded to S3 under amazon_vectors/tfidf/ for later modeling.

 ##### 3. Sentence embeddings

-Dense sentence embeddings were created using the build_embeddings method by loading the  SentenceTransformer all-MiniLM-L6-v2.
+Dense sentence embeddings were created using the build_embeddings class method by loading the  SentenceTransformer all-MiniLM-L6-v2.
 The model encoded the clean text in batches of 64 into a fixed-size NumPy array of embeddings.
 The array was saved as embeddings.npy and uploaded to amazon_vectors/embeddings/S3 subfolder.

 ####  D. Exploratory Data Analysis